Josh Bell Player Props: Guardians vs. Mariners

 - Bell hit .266 with 29 doubles, three triples, 17 home runs and 85 walks.

-- Among the qualifying hitters in baseball last year, he ranked 48th in batting average, 25th in on-base percentage, and 71st in slugging.
+- Among the qualifying batters in MLB last season, he ranked 48th in batting average, 25th in on-base percentage, and 71st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.